 The Housing Act 2004 says that certain types of larger HMOs must be licensed – this is Mandatory Licensing.

 - Are occupied by 5 or more persons who do not form a single household.

 If your property is already registered under our existing scheme, we will have your details and will contact you.
 Your property will be ‘passported’ across to HMO licensing.
 You will automatically receive a licence which will last for the remainder of the registration period.

-New Applicants should contact the Private sector housing team for an application pack.
-Application forms will be available on this website shortly.
+New applicants should contact the Private sector housing team for an application pack.

-5. What about HOMs that are not affected by licensing?
+What about HMOs that are not affected by licensing?